ipspace/blog/content/posts/2021/11/anycast-mpls.md

 {{<figure src="/2021/11/MPLS-anycast-ospf-topo.png" caption="Anycast test network">}}

-The lab is built from Arista EOS containers running under *containerlab* (build instructions).
+The lab is built from Arista cEOS virtual machines.
 The whole network is running OSPF, and MPLS/LDP will be enabled on all links.
 A1, A2 and A3 will advertise the same prefix (10.0.0.42/32) into OSPF.
 According to the "*no anycast with MPLS*" claim, L1 should not be able to reach all three anycast nodes.

 You probably know I prefer typing CLI commands over chasing rodents[^RD], so I used *[netlab](https://netsim-tools.readthedocs.io/en/latest/)* to build the lab.
 Here's the [topology file](https://github.com/ipspace/netlab-examples/blob/master/routing/anycast-mpls-ospf/topology.yml) (I don't think it can get any simpler than that)